1. What is it?

 • Choose specific terms: Opt for uncommon words to refine your search.

-• Browse by service provider.
+• Explore by service provider.

 7. What is the filter bar and what is it for?

-• All / Services / Procedures ( Results in the advanced search engine), which allow you to choose whether you want to consult the complete Catalog of services and procedures, only the services or only the procedures.
+• All / Services / Procedures ( Results in the advanced search engine), which allows you to choose whether you want to consult the complete Catalog of services and procedures, only the services or only the procedures.
 If you select Procedures , additional options will be displayed:

 • Term , with the following options:

-• all
+• All

 • Out of time

-• on hold
+• On hold

 • Provider, which allows you to select a specific provider of inter-administrative processing services, such as the Department of the Presidency (PRE) or the Catalan Water Agency (ACA).